 In 2017 there were 5803 reported traffic collision incidents in West Yorkshire alone.
 This included 694 children being killed or injured on West Yorkshire roads.
 This is just one place in Great Britain.
 Driving on Yorkshire roads can be challenging just like many other places but if your car is properly maintained and serviced then accidents can be minimised.
 West Yorkshire for instance has its own fair share of road accidents and breakdowns.
 Some of which are caused by faulty tyres.
 It’s better to get new tyres if the older ones are worn out or damaged.
 If you’re looking for tyres in West Yorkshire then check out Ossett Tyre House.

 There is however another main cause of road accidents and that is the condition of your car.
+Maintaining your car and checking the condition under the hood, such as the n54 injector, is essential if you want to keep your car in good shape and avoid accidents.
 Cars usually last many many years and go through a lot of mileage.
 Imagine if you were to walk that many miles, you’d be in a pretty bad shape after a while.
 Well your car can also end up in a bad way if you don’t get regular maintenance and the necessary yearly M.O.T.

 An MOT test is a requirement by UK law for most vehicles over 3 years old.
 The test will cover many things and generally takes a few hours.
 MOT test centres are found in every town/city and the test will include checks for all of the following.

 • Bonnet Catch

 • Number plate

 • Tyres and Wheels